DivvyPayHQ/web-homework/README.md

 # Divvy Front End Homework Assignment

 This repository provides a starting point for a basic React + GraphQL application.
 All of the configuration boilerplate is complete so you can start by writing the code that you want us to see.

 Please **fork** this repo to your GitHub account.

 ## Project Setup

-This repository is broken into a web app directory (eg `/webapp`) and a server directory (eg `/webserver`).
+This repository is split into a web app directory (eg `/webapp`) and a server directory (eg `/webserver`).

 This project is intentionally not utilizing 3rd party services or create-react-app to give you the opportunity to showcase your talents wherever they are, be it the front end or the back end.

-**Node** version **11.15.0** is the safest NodeJS release to use.
-Node 12 has issues with node-gyp on OSX and anything less than 11 is missing some necessary es6 features.
+**Node** version **12** is the safest NodeJS release to use.
+You can try version 14, but there can be node-gyp/python issues on OSX.

 ## Instructions

-You do not have to complete all of these objectives, but as many as you can without feeling like you are wasting your time is ideal.
+You do not have to complete all of these objectives, but do as many as you can without wasting your time.

-The completed homework assignment must have a usable interface that load dynamically and is interactive.
+The completed homework assignment must have a usable interface that loads dynamically and is interactive.

-For **senior engineers**, please complete enough of the project to demonstrate your abilities as a senior.
+For **senior engineers**, complete enough of the project to demonstrate your abilities as a senior.
 This should be more than 3 objectives.
-You can modify anything you need to with this project, so show us what you can do.
+You can modify anything you need to with this project, so kick the tires and show us what you can do.

-For **mid-level engineers**, please complete any 3 objectives.
+For **mid-level engineers**, complete any 3 objectives.

-For **junior engineers** please complete any 1 of these objectives and include a basic Jest test.
+For **junior engineers** complete any 1 of these objectives and include a basic Jest test.
 These tasks are possible with limited or no prior knowledge of React within a very short amount of time.

 ## Objectives